guildai/guild.ai/pages/runs.md

 ### Purge Deleted Runs

 Deleted runs, provided they weren't deleted with the `--permanent` or `-p` option, still reside on disk.
-To permamently delete these runs, use [runs purge](cmd:runs-purge).
+To permanently delete these runs, use [runs purge](cmd:runs-purge).

 !!! tip